Lacolle River: History

 Its geographical position near the mouth north of Lake Champlain, and is a tributary of the Richelieu River, the watershed of the Lacolle River was a strategic area of military plans and river trade.

-Sector Lacolle River served as the first line of defense Montreal in 1812.
-British, Canadian and Mokawks faced the American soldiers defending the border of Canada.
+Sector Lacolle River served as the first line of defense of Montreal in 1812 as British, Canadian and Mokawks faced the American soldiers defending the border of Canada.

 The origin of the New France, this area was within the Government of Montreal.
 Several dams were built on the Lacolle River to enable sawmills and flour and facilitate log drives floating logs on the water.

 Toponyms

 The name " Lacolle River" probably originated at least the 18th century the old name of "mountain to Romeo".
 Located in the southwest of the mouth of the Lacolle River, 5.5 km (direct line) from the Richelieu River, this hill is called "Colle" (glue) in the 18th century.
 This dialect is derived from the Latin "collis" hill.
 Moreover, as "Colle" (glue) is mostly used in Provence in France.
 With the popular practice in the Haut-Richelieu, the definite French article "La" (the) and the word "colle" were merged.

 In 1733, a manor of two leagues front (9.6 miles) deep with three (14.4 km) on the Richelieu River, is granted to Louis Denys de La Ronde (1675 to 1741).
 In 1741, the concession is withdrawn and attached to the King's domain because its obligations Lord had not been met.
 March 22, 1743, the manor was granted to his son Daniel Lienard de Beaujeu.
 For the first time, the place name of the river is mentioned in the act of concession: "... an extended two leagues of land in front of three leagues deep .... in which land is the river called the Colle ... ".
 The course of the river "la colle" (the glue) appears on two cards from the late French Regime, the one compiled by Nicolas Bellin (1744) and the other by Franquet (1752).

 The name "Lacolle River" was formalized on December 5, 1968, at the Bank of place names in Geographical Names Board of Canada.